WesleyYep/exchange/docs/exchange-order-matcher.md

 # Components

-## ExchangeNode
+## OrderMatcher

 This component is multi-threaded and has a RabbitMQ messaging API.
 This is a Spring main class.
 It loads the application context and starts the message receivers.

-There may be multiple ExchangeNodes setup to shard the processing by instrument.
+There may be multiple OrderMatchers setup to shard the processing by instrument.

 ## SubmitOrderReceiver
 This handles the RabbitMQ side and delegates the business logic out to an OrderProcessor